What Should You Know Beforehand?

 - Can be adjusted to a specific size, since they are filled after insertion

 - Look and feel less natural than silicone breast implants

 - Not a good option for patients with less body fat, as implants may be seen through the skin

-Silicone implants consist of an silicone outer shell filled with a thick, cohesive silicone gel filling.
+Silicone breast implants consist of a silicone outer shell filled with a thick, cohesive silicone gel filling.

 - Look and feel like natural breasts